Computing adjoint mismatch of linear maps: Calculation of

 contradicting the assumptions again.
 The same discussion can be done for $a_k + \xi c_k = 0$ resulting into either $a_k = 0$ or $b_k c_k - a_k d_k = 0$, again.
 In summary, we have finite (potential) step sizes $(\tau_k^*, \xi_k^*)$. \end{proof}

-It remains to decide which pair of critical points corresponds to a local maximum of $q_{k}$.
+It remains to decide which pair of critical points corresponds to a local maximum of $q_{k}$ \adj{from \eqref{eq:q_function}}.
 The previous proposition shows how the optimal $\tau_{k}^{*}$ depends on the respective optimal $\xi_{k}^{*}$.
-Hence, we can use the optimality criteria for the critical step sizes $(\tau_k^*, \xi_k^*)$ to rewrite $q_k(\tau,\xi)$ as a one-dimensional function in $\tau$, which we again denote by $q_k(\tau) := q_{k}(\tau,\xi_{k}^{*}(\tau))$ (which should not lead to confusion in the following).
+Hence, we can use the optimality criteria for the critical step sizes $(\tau_k^*, \xi_k^*)$ to rewrite $q_k(\tau,\xi)$ as a one-dimensional function in $\tau$ \adj{on the curve $(\tau, \xi_k^*(\tau))$ defined in \eqref{eqn:opt_crit_two_stepsizes_solved}}, which we again denote by